-Mentors often learn from their students as much as they teach. the following tips can help you create an atmosphere of learning as your develop a deeper rapport with your mentee.
+Mentors often learn from their students as much as they teach.
+The following tips can help you create an atmosphere of learning as you develop a deeper rapport with your mentee.

 The most important thing you can provide as a mentor is your time and attention.
 Be present to the student when you meet.